nopnop2002/Arduino-ESPAT-TCP/Flash_AT_firmware/README.md

 - AT-Firmware
 You can download from [here](https://github.com/espressif/ESP8266_NONOS_SDK/tags).
 The latest firmware may not support ESP01.
-So we write version 2.0 and do an firmware update.
+So we flash version 2.0 and do an firmware update.

 # Goto UART Download Mode
 Connect the GPIO2 of the ESP8266 to GND to reset it.